Effective Date: August 2026

 audiohero-sync.jsoncontaining your settings, votes, starred favorites, saved streams, and music-source order.
 The same data already stored in%LOCALAPPDATA%\Audio Hero\settings.json. - The sync file is uploaded to and downloaded from Microsoft Graph (

 graph.microsoft.com) over HTTPS.
-There is no Audio Hero server in between.
-Audio Hero has no servers, no database, and no way to read the file. - You can sign out at any time from Settings.
+The Audio Hero bug-report server is not involved and has no way to read the file. - You can sign out at any time from Settings.
 Signing out clears the cached MSAL tokens on your PC.
 To delete the sync file itself, remove the Apps -> Audio Hero folder from onedrive.live.com.

-2.4 Optional PC-streamed web players (YouTube Music, Apple Music, HEOS + PC)
+2.4 Optional PC-streamed web players (YouTube Music, Apple Music, Device + This PC)

-Audio Hero can play certain web music services on your HEOS device by opening the service's own website in a built-in browser window on your PC, capturing the audio locally, and streaming it to your device over your local network.
-This covers the YouTube Music and Apple Music sources and the HEOS + PC source (which can also play Amazon Music, Pandora, Tidal, Deezer, SiriusXM, Spotify, iHeartRadio, and TuneIn).
+Audio Hero can play certain web music services on your speaker by opening the service's own website in a built-in browser window on your PC, capturing the audio locally, and streaming it to your device over your local network.
+This covers the YouTube Music and Apple Music sources and the Device + This PC source (which can also play Amazon Music, Pandora, Tidal, Deezer, SiriusXM, Spotify, iHeartRadio, and TuneIn).
 These features run only when you open one of those sources.

 - The built-in browser connects directly to the chosen service (for example